wradlib/wradlib/doc/source/tutorial_curvelinear_grids.rst

 Some padding has to be adjusted to get a nice plot.

-.. sealso:: Anyway, there is further potential to customize your plots using the methods described in `Matplotlib GridSpec <http://matplotlib.org/users/gridspec.html/>`_
+.. seealso:: Anyway, there is further potential to customize your plots using the methods described in `Matplotlib GridSpec <http://matplotlib.org/users/gridspec.html/>`_

 .. _mp-axesdivider: